Najafgarh: Geography

 Najafgarh is located at 28.60°N 76.98°E in the South West Delhi district in the NCT of Delhi.
 Najafgarh is situated 29 km Southwest of the New Delhi City Centre and 10 km northwest to the district headquarters at Dwarka.
 It has an average elevation of 218 m above mean Sea Level.
 Najafgarh Drain, the continuation of the Sahibi River and an elongation of the Najafgarh Lake is the Indian capital's most polluted body of water due to the direct inflow of untreated sewage from surrounding populated areas.
 A January 2005 report by the Central Pollution Control Board classifies this drain, with 13 other highly polluted wetlands, under category ‘‘D’’ for assessing the water quality of wetlands in wildlife habitats.

 Demographics

 As of 2011 India census, the population of Najafgarh is 1,365,152.
 Female sex Ratio is of 872 against Delhi's average of 868.
-Moreover, the Child Sex Ratio in Najafgarh is around 832 compared to Delhi's average of 871.
-The majority of the inhabitants are locals others are from Haryana, Uttrakhand, Punjab, Himachal Pradesh, Bihar and Uttar Pradesh.
+Moreover, the child sex ratio in Najafgarh is around 832 compared to Delhi's average of 871.
 The literacy rate is 88.1%.
 Schedule Caste (SC) constitutes 12.60% of total population in Najafgarh.

-Politics
+Government and politics

-Kailash Gahlot, Advocate of the Aam Aadmi Party is MLA from Najafgarh Assembly constituency.
-Gahlot defeated former MLA Bharat Singh of the INLD in the 2015 Delhi Legislative Assembly election.
-Gahlot holds the post of Parliamentary Secretary, Government of NCT of Delhi.
+Delhi Legislative Assembly

-Najafgarh Assembly constituency is part of the West Delhi (Lok Sabha constituency).
-Pravesh Verma of BJP is the MP representing the parliamentary constituency.
+The Najafgarh constituency of the Delhi Legislative Assembly was created in 2008 based on the recommendations of the Delimitation Commission of India constituted in 2002.